Wisconsin Licensing Requirements for Audiologists and Speech-Language Pathologists

-- A doctoral degree in audiology granted from a college or university approved by the Board.
+- A doctoral degree in audiology granted from a college or university approved by the Board completion of education or training that the Board determines is substantially equivalent.

-- Passage of the NESPA or education or training substantially equivalent that may include a certificate of clinical competence in audiology; an applicant for an audiologist license shall also complete an examination administered by the examining board that consists of practical tests of proficiency in techniques that pertain to the fitting of hearing aids; the Board may waive practical exam if the applicant has completed education or training that is substantially equivalent to completing the exam.
+- An applicant for an audiologist license shall also complete an examination administered by the examining board that consists of practical tests of proficiency in techniques that pertain to the fitting of hearing aids; the Board may waive practical exam if the applicant has completed education or training that is substantially equivalent to completing the exam.

 - Master's degree and supervised clinical practicum from a college or university approved by the Board or completion of education or training that the Board determines is substantially equivalent

-- Passage of the NESPA or education or training substantially equivalent that may include a certificate of clinical competence in speech-language pathology
+- Passage of the PRAXIS or education or training substantially equivalent to passing the NESPA examination that may include verification that the applicant has been granted a certificate of clinical competence in speech-language pathology

 - Completion of a postgraduate clinical fellowship in speech-language pathology approved by the Board or education or training deemed substantially equivalent

 - Hearing instrument specialists when engaged in testing of hearing or other practices or procedures solely for the purpose of fitting or selling hearing aids

 - Students who practice as a part of a supervised course of study, including an internship or clinical practicum, leading to a degree in speech-language pathology or audiology at a college or university to be licensed as a speech-language pathologist or audiologists if the individual is designated by a title that clearly indicates student or trainee